jmtomczak/intro_dgm/README.md

 1. `arms`: an example of an autoregressive model with a causal convolutiona layer in 1D.
 2. `flows`: an example of a flow-based model, namely, RealNVP with coupling layers and permutation layers, and IDFs (Integer Discrete Flows).
 3. `vaes`: an example of a Variational Auto-Encoder using fully-connected layers and a standard Gaussian prior.
+4. `hybrid_modeling`: an example of a hybrid model using fully-connected layers and IDFs.

 # Citation